lino-framework/cg/docs/directives/lino.rst

   Framework Carrier

     The legal person that governs the :term:`Lino framework` as a :term:`software product`.
-This role is assumed *de facto* by *Rumma & Ko Ltd* as long as no other legal person takes over this responsibility.
+This role is currently assumed *de facto* by *Rumma & Ko Ltd* until a successor takes over this responsibility.